LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       <h4><img src="logo/palette.png"> Interesting fact...</h4>

-      <p>Remarkably, especially given the seemingly broad brush strokes used, it took Cezanne seven years to complete the Large Bathers (1900-1906).
+      Remarkably, especially given the seemingly broad brush strokes used, it took Cezanne seven years to complete the Large Bathers (1900-1906).
 The other striking thing about the work is its huge size: 211 cm by 251 cms.
-Cezanne had to have a slit made in his studio wall to remove it!</p>
+Cezanne had to have a slit made in his studio wall to remove it!

       </div>